 - We want a formula for distributing the national schools budget to local authorities based on a clear rationale: from 2017/18 education funding can be geared towards improving educational standards across the country rather than perpetuating an inequitable distribution of the national budget.

-- The main building block is core entitlement at pupil level.
+- The main building block is core entitlement at pupil level on this page.
 The formula enables a school to have access to similar resource levels for a child’s basic classroom costs i.e. the share of a teacher and teaching assistant.
 The core entitlement reflects different needs and costs at the various Key Stages.

 - The formula contains factors to reflect pupil level needs beyond the core entitlement (e.g. deprivation and high incidence SEN) and factors to reflect the needs of small schools that are necessary in a local authority’s structure.
 The DfE will need to provide clarity about what needs and outcomes each factor is seeking to address.